rundeck-plugins/mesos-steps/README.md

 # mesos-steps
-Workflow steps to create and use apps and tasks
+Workflow steps to create and use apps and tasks.